 Zilke, who was raised on an Embro Ontario dairy farm, farms with her husband, Mark, where they grow corn, soybeans, wheat, and edible beans on their 400-acres farm in the Embro/Hickson, Ontario area.
 In partnership with Mark’s brothers, the Zilkes manage a total of 4,000 acres of crops.
 Before her marriage in 1995 and returning to the farm full-time in 1996 to raise her family, Zilke worked in accounting and administration.

 Angela and Mark are parents to four children: Kate, Matt, Hannah, and Danielle, and grandparents to Oliver, born in 2022.
 Zilke spends much of her free time refurbishing the farm’s farmhouses and barns, including the family’s 100-year-old “labour of love” house in the village.

 District 8 – Keith Black

-His involvement in local agriculture is evident as he has been a member of the Drinking Water Source Protection Committee since inception and is a Past President of the Huron County Soil and Crop Improvement Association.
-Keith also served on the Ontario Soil and Crop Improvement Association Executive, serving as President in 2006.
+His involvement in local agriculture is evident as he has been a member of the Drinking Water Source Protection Committee since inception and is a past president of the Huron County Soil and Crop Improvement Association.
+Black also served on the Ontario Soil and Crop Improvement Association Executive, serving as president in 2006.